kacjugr/JiboCode/README.md

 During development, I noticed that the more times the module was reloaded automatically by gulp (when saving changes in .js/.css/.html files), the more likely it was to throw a console error stating "Uncaught Error: jquery not yet loaded for context".
 When this happens, the end-game color fade does not execute.
 I noticed the problem tends to go away (sometimes) when reloading the page by retyping the URL (or my 'localhost:9000' bookmark).
 I tried several versions of the define()/require() parameters at the top of the module, but was unable to figure out what was going wrong.
 I'd need more platform experience to figure it out.

 I intend to work on Floyd's Algorithm in my free time, because it looks fun.
 However, I may not have it finished by Monday.
+It currently has the input boxes for initial state, but does no processing.
+I'll email you when it's complete!

 Thanks, Jon